NikKowPHP/social-brain/chapters/chapter-6.md

 ---
 ### **Field Work Challenge**

 This week, your mission is to run one small trust protocol.
-Choose one:
-a) Execute one "Calibrated Vulnerability" test and observe the result.
-b) Try to find one uncommon commonality with a colleague.
+Choose one: a) Execute one "Calibrated Vulnerability" test, b) try to find one uncommon commonality, or c) intentionally use "we" language.

-c) In one meeting or email, intentionally replace a "you" or "I" statement with a "we" statement.
-Just run the protocol and observe the output.
+*   **For the Architect:** Your challenge is (a).
+Share one small, professional vulnerability.
+It will feel risky, but it is a logical test to gather data on the safety of a relationship.
+*   **For the Connector:** Your challenge is to focus on step (b) in the vulnerability protocol: *pause and observe*.
+Resist the urge to fill the silence after you share.
+Your job is to watch what happens next.
+*   **For the Sentinel:** Your challenge is (c).
+Start one difficult email or conversation with the word "We."
+This small shift can change the entire neurochemical context of the interaction.

 ---
 ### **Neuro-Toolkit: The Chemistry of Trust**